Battle of the Granicus: Battle

 There are three different accounts of the battle given by the ancient historians Arrian, Plutarch and Diodorus Siculus.
-Arrian's account is the longest and most detailed, Plutarch's account is shorter but corresponds with Arrian's narrative except for some small differences.
+Arrian's account is the longest and most detailed; Plutarch's account is shorter but corresponds with Arrian's narrative except for some small differences.
 The account of Diodorus Siculus however is fundamentally different from that of Arrian and Plutarch.

 Account of Arrian

 After both armies finished their deployment, there was a moment of silence.
 Alexander then ordered Amyntas, son of Arrhabeus, to attack the Persian left wing with the Companion cavalry squadron of Socrates (now led by Ptolemy, son of Philip) at the front, followed by the Paeonian cavalry, the prodromoi and an unspecified infantry unit.
 Arrian then gives the impression that Alexander advanced at nearly the same time with the remainder of the right wing and the infantry, but later makes it clear that Alexander's attack came after the troops of Amyntas were pushed back.
 Arrian's source may have done so to make Alexander look more heroic.

 The Persians answered the charge of the vanguard with volleys of javelins.
 Amyntas's force was at a disadvantage because they were severely outnumbered and the Persians were defending higher ground at the top of the bank.
 The Macedonians suffered losses and retreated towards Alexander, who now attacked with the remaining Companion cavalry of the right wing.

 A. M. Devine reasons that the failure of the attack led by Amyntas was not a mistake, but a ruse to draw the Persian cavalry out of formation as they pursued the retreating force of Amyntas into the riverbed.
 The disruption of the Persian formation would have made them vulnerable to the second attack led by Alexander in person.
 There have been different translations and interpretations of Arrian's description of how Alexander executed the attack with his cavalry.

-Some historians have taken Arrian's description as an attack on the Persian center.
-J. F. C. Fuller thinks Alexander led his attack in a movement diagonally to the left to attack the left of the Persian center.
-Similarly, A. B. Bosworth considers this movement to have been directed downstream to the left towards the Persian center.
+Some historians have taken Arrian's description as an attack on the Persian centre.
+J. F. C. Fuller thinks Alexander led his attack in a movement diagonally to the left to attack the left of the Persian centre.
+Similarly, A. B. Bosworth considers this movement to have been directed downstream to the left towards the Persian centre.
 The Macedonian forces would have moved in a diagonal line and eventually formed up in wedge formation as they ascended the eastern bank of the Granicus.